Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection: RELATED WORK

-In this section, we present the related works by keying in on the architecture type: multi-streams neural network and graph neural network. \paragraph{\textbf{Multi DNN Streams with Various Contextual Cues}} A primary way to do HOI detection has been to extract visual features from instance detectors along with spatial information to instantiate multi-streams of DNNs.
-Each stream may contain information of detected human(s), objects, and perhaps some representation of interaction.
-A final fusion step is undertaken where individual inferences scores are multiplied to yield a final one \cite{chao2018learning,gkioxari2018detecting,gao2018ican}.
+In this section, we present the related works by keying in on the architecture type: multi-streams DNN and GNN. \paragraph{\textbf{Multi DNN Streams with Various Contextual Cues}} A primary way to do HOI detection has been to extract visual features from instance detectors along with spatial information to instantiate multi-streams of DNNs.
+Each stream contains detected human, object, and other contextual features.
+A final fusion step is designed for inference. \cite{chao2018learning,gkioxari2018detecting,gao2018ican}.
 Lu \et \cite{lu2016visual} considered semantic information under the multi-stream DNN setting stating that interaction relationships are also semantically related to each other.
-Gupta \et \cite{gupta2018nofrills} and Wan \et \cite{wan2019pose} emphasized a fine-grained layout of the human pose and leverage relation elimination or interactiveness modules to improve inference.
-Li \et \cite{Li_2019_CVPR}, include an interactiveness network that like Gupta \et eliminates non-interactive edges.
-Visual, spatial, and pose features are concatenated and input into the interactiveness discriminator which finally outputs a detection classification.
-Peyre \et \cite{2019PeyreDetecting} use the similar concept of visual analogies.
-They instantiate another stream using a visual-semantic embedding of the triplet resulting in a triagram.
-Analogies like functional approximation rely on similarity of function but in this case at a visual level.
-However, these works are limited to local features for inference, and do not consider subsidiary relations.
+Peyre \et \cite{2019PeyreDetecting} used a concept of visual analogies.
+They instantiated a stream using a visual-semantic embedding of the triplet resulting in a trigram.
+Gupta \et \cite{gupta2018nofrills} and Li \et \cite{Li_2019_CVPR} used fine-grained layouts of the human pose and leverage relation elimination or interactiveness modules to improve inference.
+Wan \et \cite{wan2019pose} further considered not only human pose but also human body part features to enhance inference.
+Recently, some works have been parallelly developed with ours.
+Hou \et \cite{houECCV2020visualCompositional} proposed a framework to perform compositional learning by sharing visual components across images for new interaction samples generation.
+Kim \et \cite{kimECCV2020Co-occurrence} extended \cite{gupta2018nofrills} by explicitly leveraging the action co-occurrence priors for HOI detection.
+Li \et further explored detailed 2D-3D joint representation \cite{LiCVPR2020detailed3d} and detailed human body part states \cite{LiCVPR2020PaStaNet} for better HOI detection. \textbf{However}, these works are limited to local features for inference, which do not consider subsidiary relations.
 In this work, we explore using graph structure network to take the subsidiary relations into account for learning rich contextual information to facilitate HOI detection.